-This cycle from distressed to demolition is difficult if not impossible in some cases to disrupt because of limited data about the status of such properties.
-Over the years some property owners have capitalized on this inability to share data and continue to avoid scrutiny or penalty for multiple derelict properties.
+This cycle is difficult, if not impossible, to disrupt in some cases because of limited data about the status of such properties.
+Some property owners have capitalized on this inability to share data and continue to avoid scrutiny or penalty for multiple derelict properties.

-The absence of the necessary technologies, policies and practices in some small to medium sized cities is a significant barrier to the ability to combat vacant and blighted properties.
-New capabilities to share information would help cities shine a new light on chronic violators and allow them to proactively prevent the spread of blight.
+The absence of the necessary technologies, policies and practices in some small- to medium-sized cities is a significant barrier to combating vacant and blighted properties.
+New capabilities to share information would help shine a new light on chronic violators and allow cities to proactively prevent the spread of blight.

-With funding from the New York State Department of State’s Local Government Efficiency (LGe) Program, the four NYS cities of Schenectady, Troy, Amsterdam, and Gloversville have partnered with the Center for Technology in Government at the University at Albany to address the code enforcement information needs throughout the region in order to support the programs that target urban blight.
-This two year effort sets forth the following objectives:
+Four cities of Schenectady, Troy, Amsterdam, and Gloversville have partnered with us to address the code enforcement information needs throughout the region in order to support programs that target urban blight.
+This two-year effort has the following objectives:

-On December 11, 2014, the New York State Regional Economic Development Councils (REDC) announced the REDC awards and released the awards project list.
-Click the link below to learn more about the REDC awards, the Shared Code Enforcement Information Resource Pilot Project and other projects funded throughout the state.
+The New York State Regional Economic Development Councils (REDC) announced the REDC awards in Dec.
+2014 and released the awards project list.

-Officials from the cities of Schenectady, Troy, Amsterdam and Gloversville with the New York Department of State and the University of Albany’s Center for Technology in Government (CTG) gathered for a press conference and workshop on May 7th, 2015 to kick off the pilot program to allow critical information sharing of code enforcement-related data.
+Officials from Schenectady, Troy, Amsterdam and Gloversville with the New York Department of State and CTG UAlbany kicked off the project in May 2015.
 Watch the video of this press conference